Mediterranean Mussels

 Accessing live data

-To access the live-streamed data for a station simply click on the map icon at that location.
+To access the live-streamed data click on the SpyLocator tab which will take you to a map.
+Click on a map icon to see the outputs at a station.
 This will take you to a webpage with all those data.
 At the top of the page you will see the site name and the bivalve species monitored.
-Because data are streamed from eight bivalves every minute, the outputs can take 10 seconds to load.
+Because data are streamed from eight bivalves every minute, the outputs can take 20 seconds to load.
 In the example below you can see that these data are from Mediterranean Mussels at the Mandurah Marina.
 Below this is a time slide where you can select the date range over the past two weeks.

 Once a time range has been selected, the first graphs are temperature at that station.
 These are shown as the average over that time on the gauge plot and the temperature each minute over that period on a line graph.